rafaelauler/reproduce-bolt-cgo19/README.md

 > clangpgobolt is 50.55% faster than baseline
 ```

+The GCC evaluation took 2 hours and 57 minutes on our Broadwell test machine
-GCC results for the Broadwell test machine:
+and the results are the following:
 ```
 > gccpgo is 10.57% faster than baseline
 > gccbolt is 11.57% faster than baseline